Robotnik00/ZombieGame/README.md

 * Sound back-end. (jacob)
 * Most game logic [expand on this].

-* Action to change object's orientation based on mouse loc
 * Action to control object based on keys pressed.(already have one, but it needs to be revisited)

 =====